CollinAlpert/Java2DB/README.md

 	private String name;

 	// The number only needs to correspond with the number of the foreign key object.
-        // That way Java2DB will know from which foreign key to fill this entity from.
 	@ForeignKey(1)
 	private int genderId;

+	// That way Java2DB will know from which foreign key to fill this Gender entity from.
 	@ForeignKeyObject(1)
 	private Gender gender;